barbazul/1kfa/mod_guide_player.md

 ### Mundane Items: Armor, weapons, etc

-There are mundane items in Deckahedron World, as well as magical ones.
+There are mundane items in 1kFA, as well as magical ones.
-Deckahedron World has rules for weapons, shields, and armour.
+1kFA has rules for weapons, shields, and armour.
 But characters may have other items as well.
 Those other items may just be decorative or they may have narrative value (carrying around a small barrel of brandy may earn you a welcome from the thirsty dwarves you meet).

 You can even create rules of your own for certain classes of item.
-See the [Extending Deckahedron World](#extending) chapter for hints on how to do that.
+See the [Extending 1kFA](#extending) chapter for hints on how to do that.

 #### Item Damage